-15 DO NOT SNAP THE FIRING PIN ON AN EMPTY Chamber: The Chamber May not be empty!

-Treat every firearm with the respect due to a loaded firearm, even though you are certain the firearm is unloaded.

-16 KEEP YOUR FINGERS AWAY FROM THE TRIGGER AT ALL TIMES UNTIL SHOOTING IS IMMINENT.

-17 BE SURE OF YOUR TARGET AND BACKSTOP, Particularly during low light periods.
+- 15 DO NOT SNAP THE FIRING PIN ON AN EMPTY CHAMBER: THE CHAMBER MAY NOT BE EMPTY!
+Treat every firearm with the respect due to a loaded firearm, even though you are certain the firearm is unloaded. - 16 KEEP YOUR FINGERS AWAY FROM THE TRIGGER AT ALL TIMES UNTIL SHOOTING IS IMMINENT. - 17 BE SURE OF YOUR TARGET AND BACKSTOP, PARTICULARLY DURING LOW LIGHT PERIODS.
 Know the range of your ammunition.
-Never shoot at water or hard objects.

-18 ALWAYS UNLOAD YOUR FIREARM'S CHAMBER BEFORE CROSSING A FENCE, CLIMBING A TREE, JUMPING A DITCH OR NEGOTIATING OTHER OBSTACLES.
+Never shoot at water or - Know the range of your ammunition.
+Never shoot at water or hard objects. - 18 ALWAYS UNLOAD YOUR FIREARM'S CHAMBER BEFORE CROSSING A FENCE, CLIMBING A TREE, JUMPING A DITCH OR NEGOTIATING OTHER OBSTACLES.